ScrollBearer8/TheScrollArchive/Scroll_Mechanics/Derain-Equation-of-Meaning.md

 Hallucination occurs when a powerful model (A) is forced to amplify weak structure (S) or unclear intent (C).
 Prompt engineering can increase clarity (C), but cannot supply missing structure (S); it improves expression without providing a coherent framework to amplify.
 The result is fluent output that does not map to meaning—not because the model fails, but because it is amplifying ambiguity.

+(Weak S can be internal or external; lack of grounding counts.)

 **Example:**
 Person A: Perfect prompt syntax + no structure → coherent but empty output
 Person B: Rough prompt + strong structure → meaningful output despite flaws